First published on Thursday, March 16, 2023

 You should never underestimate the importance of employee assistance programmes.
 They're a fantastic benefit that can help you keep your best staff, as well as attracting quality talent to your company.

-A good way to improve the wellbeing of your employees is to provide employee feedback.
+A good way to improve the wellbeing of your employees is to provide employee recognition.
 Giving regular feedback to your employees on their progress will improve the working relationship between both parties.
 Whilst also avoiding workplace stress.

 When employees feel appreciated, the higher the chance they'll work hard to find results.